Silver Lake (investment firm): History

 After the sale of Skype to Microsoft in 2011, Silver Lake was accused of unfairly depriving Skype employees of an options windfall.
 At issue was a clause in the Skype employee stock option grant agreement.
 The repurchase right gave Skype the authority to buy back shares at the grant price, when an employee left the company, even when those shares were vested.

 In 2013, the firm raised its fourth fund, Silver Lake Partners IV, which closed in 2013 with $10.3 billion in committed capital.

 In 2017, the firm raised its fifth fund, Silver Lake Partners V, which closed at $15 billion of commitments.
 Jim Davidson retired from the managing partner committee.

-In September 2020, it was announced that Silver Lake was having negotiations to invest over $1 billion in Indian retail company Reliance Retail.
+In September 2020, it was announced that Silver Lake was negotiating to invest more than $1 billion in Reliance Retail, an Indian retail company.

 In January 2021, the firm raised $20 billion for its sixth fund, Silver Lake Partners VI.
-In December, Silver Lake purchased a minority 33.3% stake in the Australian Professional Leagues, otherwise known as the APL.
-The group is responsible for organising Australia's national association football leagues, being the A-League Men, A-League Women and A-League Youth, with Silver Lake also having a stake in City Football Group, who own A-League club Melbourne City FC.
+In December, Silver Lake purchased a 33.3% stake in the Australian Professional Leagues (APL).
+The group organizes Australia's national association football leagues (the A-League Men, A-League Women and A-League Youth).
+Silver Lake also had a stake in City Football Group, which owns A-League club Melbourne City FC.
 Silver Lake has estimated the value of the APL and its affiliate holdings at over US$300 million.

 In May 2024, the firm raised $20.5 billion for its seventh fund, Silver Lake Partners VII.

+In August 2025, Silverlake invested $400 million in a joint venture with Commonwealth Asset Management's Adam Fisher and Peter Rumbold to secure powered land for resale to data-center developers.

 Key personnel

-In December 2019, Silver Lake appointed Egon Durban, a founding principal of Silver Lake, and Greg Mondre as Co-CEOs and promoted Joe Osnoss to managing partner.
+In December 2019, Silver Lake appointed Egon Durban, a founding principal of Silver Lake, and Greg Mondre as co-CEOs; it also promoted Joe Osnoss to managing partner.
 Silver Lake announced Ken Hao as chairman and Mike Bingle vice chairman and managing partner emeritus, with the launch of Silver Lake Partners VI.
 In December 2023, Silver Lake promoted Christian Lucas to managing partner.

 Investments

 Since 1999, Silver Lake made investments through leveraged buyout transactions, minority growth investments and private investment in public equity (PIPE) investments.
-The following table details some of Silver Lake's private equity investments:
+Some of its private equity investments include: